JMC gathers Soldier feedback on possible replacements for Shadow UAS

 |0

-This work, JMC gathers Soldier feedback on possible replacements for Shadow UAS [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JMC gathers Soldier feedback on possible replacements for Shadow UAS, by Jonathan Koester, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT